Woodenonez/TrajTrack-MPCnDQN-RLBoost/README.md

-# Title
+# DQN-Boosted MPC for Collision-Free Navigation of Mobile Robots
-Collision-Free Trajectory Planning of Mobile Robots by Integrating Deep Reinforcement Learning and Model Predictive Control
+*Collision-Free Trajectory Planning of Mobile Robots by Integrating Deep Reinforcement Learning and Model Predictive Control*

 ## Publication
 The paper is available: [Not Yet] (Accepted by CASE2023) \